-Scott A. Katzmann, our President since inception, who will be one of our Directors upon the effective date of the registration statement of which this prospectus forms part, is a co-founder of Brookline Capital Markets.
+Scott A. Katzmann, our President since inception, and one of our Directors upon the effective date of the registration statement of which this prospectus forms part, is a co-founder of Brookline Capital Markets.
 At Brookline Capital Markets, Mr. Katzmann leads its Private Capital team.
 Prior to co-founding Brookline in 2016, Mr. Katzmann served as Senior Managing Director of Opus Point Partners, an investment firm dedicated to healthcare and life science investing, from 2011 to 2013.
 Mr. Katzmann was formerly a Managing Director at Paramount BioCapital from 1993 to 2011.
+In July 2009, Basin Water, Inc., a groundwater treatment company for which Mr. Katzmann served as Chairman of the Board and Director, filed a petition for voluntary reorganization under Chapter 11 of the United States Bankruptcy Code.
+In August 2009, following an auction, a purchase of substantially all Basin Water, Inc.'s assets and the assumption of certain of its liabilities by Amplio Filtration Holdings, Inc. was approved by the court.
 Prior to Paramount, Mr. Katzmann held similar investment banking positions at First Boston and its successor, Credit Suisse First Boston.
 Mr. Katzmann received his B.A. in Economics from Tulane and his M.B.A. from the Wharton School at the University of Pennsylvania.
 We believe he is well-qualified to serve as a Director due to his extensive investment and capital management experience.

-Patrick A. Sturgeon, our Chief Financial Officer since inception, is a Managing Director at Brookline Capital Markets.
-At Brookline, Mr. Sturgeon focuses on the Firm's merger and acquisition advisory, public financing, private capital raising, secondaries, and capital markets advisory verticals.
-On the public financing front, Mr. Sturgeon focuses on the firm's SPAC offerings, primarily underwriting SPAC initial public offerings and acting as an advisor to SPACs in connection with their initial business combinations.
-Prior to joining Brookline in 2016, Mr. Sturgeon served as a Managing Director at Axiom Capital Management from 2013 to 2016.
-Prior thereto, he spent nine years at Freeman & Co. focused on mergers and acquisitions in the financial services sector.
-Mr. Sturgeon has devoted his career to working with growth companies, in particular financial services, technology, and healthcare enterprises.
-Mr. Sturgeon received his B.A. in Economics from the University of Massachusetts, Amherst and his M.B.A in Finance from New York University.
+Patrick A. Sturgeon, our Chief Financial Officer since inception, has nearly two decades of experience with M&A and equity capital market transactions in the healthcare and other sectors.
+He has served as a Managing Director at Brookline Capital Markets, since 2016.
+At Brookline, Mr. Sturgeon focuses on mergers and acquisitions, public financing, private capital raising, secondary offerings, and capital markets.
+On the public financing front, he focuses on SPAC transactions, primarily underwritten initial public offerings and initial business combinations.
+From 2013 to 2016, Mr. Sturgeon served as a Managing Director at Axiom Capital Management.
+He worked at Freeman & Co. from 2002 to 2011, where he focused on mergers and acquisitions in the financial services sector.
+Since July 2020 he has served as Chief Financial Officer and Secretary of Alpha Healthcare Acquisition Corp., a blank check company which had its initial public offering in September 2020 and is currently searching for an initial business combination in the healthcare industry in the United States.
+Mr. Sturgeon received his B.S. in Economics from the University of Massachusetts, Amherst and his M.B.A in Finance from New York University.